stardist/stardist-docs/docs/faq.md

 If you found a promising pretrained model for your data, it is probably easiest to quickly try it out with our [napari plugin](https://github.com/stardist/stardist-napari) or [Fiji plugin](https://imagej.net/plugins/stardist) and manually inspect if the results are plausible.
 If that's the case, you may also want to [quantitatively evaluate the results](#how-do-i-evaluate-the-quality-of-the-predicted-results-of-a-model).

+Furthermore, you might find additional models in the [BioImage Model Zoo (bioimage.io)](https://bioimage.io/#/?tags=stardist&type=model).
+See this [example notebook](https://github.com/stardist/stardist/blob/main/examples/other2D/bioimageio.ipynb) on how to import (and export) a bioimage.io model.

 #### Do I need to rescale my images?
 How do I know which pixel resolution is required?